J-1 Visa Overview

 - Receipt for payment of $220 SEVIS I-901 Fee

-Visa reciprocity fee may be required by home country.
-For more information, please visit the U.S. Department of State website.
+Visa reciprocity fee may be required by home country in addition to the $160 Visa application fee.
+For more information on fees, please visit the U.S. Department of State website.

 IN ADDITION, you should review the website for the U.S. embassy/consulate in your home country where you are planning to apply for the visa for specific information on appointment wait times and additional J-1 visa application requirements and procedures.

 For Citizens of Canada: You are not required to apply for an J-1 visa.
 You can enter the US with a valid passport, your DS-2019, financial documentation, and I-901 Fee payment confirmation.

 Students with Canadian and Bermudian Citizenship